How Can I Prevent Well Water Contamination By E. Coli?

 When collecting and storing well water, it is important to use clean and sanitary containers.
 Choose containers that are specifically designed for water storage and are made from food-grade materials.
 Avoid using containers that have previously held chemicals or other non-potable substances, as they may contaminate the water.
 Ensure that the containers are thoroughly cleaned and sanitized before use to prevent any potential introduction of bacteria or contaminants.

-See also How Do I Maintain Well Water With Low PH Levels?
+See also Are There Regulations For Well Water With Elevated Radium Levels?

 Properly Storing Well Water